 This is your detox, your road to recovery, and we are here for you every step of the way.

-When carried out effectively and correctly, a cocaine detox can last between 7 and 10 days.
+When carried out effectively and correctly, a crack cocaine detox can last between 7 and 10 days.
 Of course, the length of each detox program is determined by how well clients respond to treatment.
-The early stages of a cocaine detox can be the most difficult.
+The early stages of a crack cocaine detox can be the most difficult.
 With our guidance, these stages are made much more comfortable and manageable.

 Many of our clients arrive with more than one drug addiction, as the demands of one drug can often open the door for another.
 Known as polydrug use, it is common in all recovery units across the United States.
 It is completely normal, so clients should not be afraid of disclosing this information.
-We ask our clients to be open and honest with their drug use to get the most out of their detox program.
+We ask our clients to be open and honest with their drug use to get the most out of their crack cocaine detox program.
 This honesty allows us to develop a bespoke plan that takes multiple drug use into account.